gaultier/blog/a_small_trick_to_improve_technical_discussions_by_sharing_code.md

 Whenever there is a technical discussion, I think it really helps to look at existing code to anchor the debate in reality and make it concrete.

-Screen sharing may work at times but I have found a low-tech solution: Sharing a link to a region of code in the codebase.
-It's easy and can be used in documentation and PRs as well.
+Copy pasting code, taking screenshots, or screen sharing may work at times but I have found a low-tech solution that's superior: Sharing a link to a region of code in the codebase.
+It's shorter, easier, and can be used in chats, documentation and PRs.
-It works for existing code on the main branch, and for experimental code on a branch.
+It works for any code, be it existing code on the main branch, or experimental code on a branch.

 Every web UI of every Version Control System (VCS) worth its salt has that feature, let's take Github for example: [https://github.com/gaultier/micro-kotlin/blob/master/class_file.h#L773-L775](https://github.com/gaultier/micro-kotlin/blob/master/class_file.h#L773-L775)